cxlvinchau/hips/docs/api.rst

 Solver
 ______
-The ``solver`` subpackage contains the different linear programming solver and a naive branch and bound solver.
+The ``solver`` subpackage contains the different linear programming solvers and a naive branch and bound solver.

 .. autosummary::
    :toctree: _autosummary